Building OpenBullet 2 from source

 git clone https://github.com/openbullet/OpenBullet2/

-now cd into the folder where OpenBullet2.Web.csproj
+Now cd into the folder where OpenBullet2.Web.csproj resides:

 cd OpenBullet2/OpenBullet2.Web

-and compile OB2 using
+And compile OB2 using:

 dotnet publish --configuration Release

-Navigate to the openbullet2-web-client
+Navigate to the openbullet2-web-client folder

 cd ../openbullet2-web-client